Kipchoge's sub-two hour marathon like landing on the moon

 They were preceded by an electric car which shone green laser beams onto the road to show the right pace and keep the runners on the right lines.

-Throughout the run, Kipchoge ran at a remarkably steady pace which varied between 2.48 and 2.52 minutes per kilometer and was consistently around 10 seconds under the target.
+Throughout the run, Kipchoge ran at a remarkably steady pace which varied between 2.48 and 2.52 minutes per kilometre and was consistently around 10 seconds under the target.

 There was a stretch around the halfway mark where he seemed to be struggling but he quickly regained his composure.